 Service Animal Class

 disAbility Solutions partners with My Angel with Paws to provide this class for our consumers.
 This class is designed for people with disabilities who would benefit from the services provided by a service animal and would like to be matched with an animal to train.
 The service dogs are provided by My Angel with Paws.
 Both the animal and the person with the disability are trained together, which is a very unique and effective strategy.
-Examples of the types of Service Animals this class can train are Hearing Dogs, Mobility Dogs, Seizure Dogs and Therapy Dogs.
+Examples of the types of Service Animals this class can train are mobility dogs, seizure response dogs, PTSD and balance assistance dogs.

 “Kahi is not a member of the family and Bob and Mary continue to see their lives change for the better.”
 To read the entire story, click here.